Have you ever thought about how much grease and grime your kitchen cabinets have accumulated over the years?

 Alternatively, you can also purchase a pre-mixed solution of cleaning vinegar in a variety of scents from Aunt Fannie’s All-Purpose Cleaning Vinegar.
 Choose from scents like eucalyptus, fresh lime mint, lavender, or sweet mandarin.
 These scents are added with essential oils and other food-based ingredients so that your kitchen cabinets aren’t doused with the harsh chemicals typically found in perfumed products.
 You can get to know Aunt Fannie’s brand here.

 How To Clean Kitchen Cabinets with Vinegar

 Once you have all of your supplies available, you are more than ready to start wiping grease and grime from your kitchen cabinets.
-The process for cleaning kitchen cabinets with vinegar is actually very simple, so let’s dive right in!
+The process of cleaning kitchen cupboards with vinegar is actually very simple, so let’s dive right in!

 - Prepare your solution.
 The first thing you need to do is prepare your vinegar solution for cleaning your cabinets.
 If you purchased straight cleaning vinegar, mix it 50/50 with warm water in a spray bottle.
 If you bought a pre-mixed solution like Aunt Fannie’s, you are ready to go from the moment your bottle arrives.

 - Test the vinegar solution on your cabinets.
 Before you start spraying everything down, you need to test your solution on an inconspicuous part of your cabinets.
 Spray this area with your solution and allow it to sit for five minutes.
 Then, wipe it down with warm water and dry the area.
 Be sure to thoroughly inspect your cabinet for signs of discoloration or dulled finish.